online135/backend-api-enhancement/README.md

 Windows Task Scheduler -> db.bat -> deletedb.sql

 (Server will reopen every one day.
 At that time, we can't get data about 10 seconds)

+---
+version 2020/09/01 17:53
+delete some SQL's "group by" command, speed up the algorithms

+=> SQL's searching shorten from O(n^2)  to O(n)